Computer Vision and Image Analysis PG (8890.3)

 Extensions & Late submissions

-Assessments are meant to be individual work, although talking a problem over with another student or tutor is considered one reasonable way of learning.
+Assessments are meant to be individual work, unless explicitly stated otherwise, although talking a problem over with another student or tutor is considered one reasonable way of learning.
 However, the actual submitted assessment must be the student's own work.
 Students are expected to familiarise themselves with the University's Student Charter https://www.canberra.edu.au/Policies/PolicyProcedure/Index/200.
-Experience has shown that students who do not do their own work are unlikely to pass the exam (and therefore the unit).
+Experience has shown that students who do not do their own work are unlikely to successfully complete the unit.

 Responsibility for understanding